Rodolopho/xInterval/README.md

   timeline.start();

 ```
-Incase of Interval , by deault in every 100ms , it will look for a action in the timeline, which means you should register you timeline callback in the time which is excaly divisible by 100, i.e 100,200,1100 e.t.c, by default any action kept in 1050 ms in time line will not work. for custom you can set the clock unit.
+Incase of Interval , by deault in every 100ms , it will look for a action in the timeline, which means you should register you timeline callback in the time which is exactly divisible by 100, i.e 100,200,1100 e.t.c,  Any action kept in ms like 1050 (which is multipication of 50 not 100) in timeline will not work.
+For custom, you can set the clock unit using setClockUnit(unit) method.
 ```
 var timeline2=new xInterval(10000, 3);
 timeline2.setClockUnit(50);